Skip to main content

 Attach the plugins to a scope

-In the same bundle’s Plugins section, select + and add your new marketplace.
+In the same bundle’s Plugins tab, toggle on the plugins from your new marketplace; each is off until you enable it.
 See Attach plugins.

-You’ll see: the repository appears in the bundle’s Repositories list, and the marketplace appears in the bundle’s Plugins section.
+You’ll see: the repository appears in the bundle’s Repositories list, and the marketplace’s plugins appear in the bundle’s Plugins tab, each labeled with the marketplace name.

 How updates propagate